Course: 9th Grade Literature - Standard Diploma

 Good literature is critical for many reasons.
 First, it exposes students to a certain kind of argument that is not present in other courses, such as catechism or the sciences: the argument by example.
 This type of argument can move the soul and will in a way that a clearly reasoned and concise argument cannot.
 For example, a priest could give a well-reasoned sermon on good morals and trust in God's will in the midst of heavy trials; such a sermon aids the mind and moves the will.
 But even this does give one the same experience one gets seeing virtue in a particular character, in action and vivid color.
 An example of this might be a novel like Jane Eyre.

 Besides this, however, literature exposes the student to the richness of the author's rich vocabulary, sentence structure, imagery, and narrative.
 The student's imagination is perfected, and his writing skills are given a great style to emulate.

 This Ninth Grade Standard literature course introduces the student to some easier but classic works.
 The goal here is to make the student enjoy the reading, gain some of the above benefits, and want more.

-Huckleberry Finn is the timeless class of Huck Finn escaping from his own very difficult life, and joins the very likeable negro slave, Jim, who is running away as well.
-Their adventures along the Mississippi, besides being very interesting, are not just for entertainment.
-There are meaty things to thing about, such as Huck's character development and selfishness in contrast with Jim's virtues; Huck's very real moral dilemmas about obedience and breaking the civil law.
-Twain's simulation of Jim's negro slang is one of the most enjoyable aspects of the book, once the student gets used to it.
+Huckleberry Finn is the timeless classic of a boy who escapes his own very difficult life by joining and aiding the very likeable negro slave, Jim in his escape to freedom down the Mississippi River.
+Their adventures on the river, besides being very interesting, are not just for entertainment.
+There are meaty things to ponder, such as Huck's selfishness and biases in contrast with Jim's simple virtues; Huck's very real moral dilemmas about obedience and breaking the civil law; shocking realities of life in some of the characters they meet on the river; and Huck's subsequent character development through it all.
+Twain's simulation of Jim's negro slang is another enjoyable aspect of the book.

-This is a parent course.
+This is a modular course.
 Please click on any of the links below to see details for the subcourses.